angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

 * What is Flash of Unstyled Content?
 How do you avoid FOUC?

-	FOUC is when a webpage's content loads before its styles (fonts, colors, etc.) are fully loaded.
+	FOUC is when a webpage's content loads before its styles are fully loaded and applied.
+An example would be when style tags are placed after other content or applied asynchronously by JavaScript.

+  In order to avoid FOUC, styles should be placed in order so that they are loaded and applied alongside their matching HTML elements – developers can put styles in the `head`.

 * Explain what ARIA and screenreaders are, and how to make a website accessible.